 - be aware of the prevalence of bullying behaviour in their school.

-- Give each student five post-it notes and ask them to write on each note a word that describes bullying.
+- Give each student three post-it notes and ask them to write on each note a word that describes bullying.
 Once finished, collect post-it notes.

-- From the groups of words, create a class definition of bullying that defines the nature, type, impact and reasons for bullying behaviour.
+- From the grouping of words, create a definition of bullying.

 Create an account to view the resource